SDK Reference¶

 Parameters:

-- token (string, required): The verification token
+- token (string, required): The verification token from the verification URL

 Example:

-const status = await connection.checkVerificationStatus('verify_token_abc123');
+const status = await connection.checkVerificationStatus('token-from-url');

 Type Definitions¶